 The Best Things to do in Iceland in Summer

 Summer on the island is an incredibly popular season - that the thousands of visitors that flock to our shores each year can attest to.
 So, what should you have on your trip itinerary?
 Well, here’s what we recommend:

 1. Visit the Highlands

-Iceland’s summer is the best, and in fact the only, time to visit its wilder areas.
-The highlands are the country’s interior, only accessible between June and September, and offering the island’s best hiking trails.
+Iceland’s summer is the best, and, in fact, the only time to visit its wilder areas.
+The Highlands are the country’s interior, only accessible between June and September, and offering the island’s best hiking trails.
 To reach the area, you’ll need a 4x4 vehicle, and be prepared to drive on gravel roads and cross rivers.

 2. Visit the National Parks

 These are generally located next to points of interest or on the edges of the above-mentioned parks.
-Campsites here are always cheaper than the cheapest hostel bed, and the Iceland Camping Card will give even more savings.
+Campsites here on the island are always cheaper than the cheapest hostel, and the Iceland Camping Card will give even more savings.